Skip to content

 Name Type Description

 variance Float The variance of the values in the column.
-If no variance can be calculated due to the type of the column, null is returned.

 Examples: